top of page

 On private fjord fishing tours with Stavanger Adventure, the focus is always on calm waters, personal guidance and adapting the experience to the people on board.

-If you’d like a broader understanding of what fjord fishing in Stavanger really involves, you can also read The Ultimate Guide to Fjord Fishing in Stavanger, which brings together safety, suitability, species, tour styles and practical expectations in one complete overview.
+If you’d like a broader understanding of what fjord fishing in Stavanger really involves, you can also read The Ultimate Guide to Fishing in Stavanger, which brings together safety, suitability, species, tour styles and practical expectations in one complete overview.

 Calm.
 Personal.
 Real.